NickLucche/stable-diffusion-nvidia-docker/README.md

 # Installation

-First of all, make sure to have docker and nvidia-docker installed in your machine (Windows users: [install WSL/Ubuntu](https://stackoverflow.com/a/56783810) from store->install [docker](https://docs.docker.com/desktop/windows/wsl/)->install [nvidia docker](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl2)).
+First of all, make sure to have docker and nvidia-docker installed in your machine

+**Windows users**: [install WSL/Ubuntu](https://stackoverflow.com/a/56783810) from store->install [docker](https://docs.docker.com/desktop/windows/wsl/) and start it->update Windows to version 21H2 (from update center)->test out [GPU-support](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl2) (a simple nvidia-smi in WSL should do).

 The easiest way to try out the model is to simply use the pre-built image at `nicklucche/stable-diffusion`.
 Note that you will need a huggingface token, you can get yours at https://huggingface.co/settings/tokens after registering for free on their website.